 Waitlists and Class Attendance Can Be Critical: Demand for many SBA classes is high and classes fill quickly.
 Therefore, the SBA utilizes waitlists.
 In most cases, students are admitted to the class from the waitlist in the order in which they registered, and only if there is available space.
 If you are on the waitlist, you must attend the first class to determine if you will be allowed to formally add the class.
 Only the instructor can make this determination.
 For online courses, the first class session is the first day of the term.
 After the first session, written permission from the instructor is also required before registering for the class.

 Please Note: If you are fully registered for a class and fail to attend the first week, your spot in the class may be given away to someone on the waitlist, unless given prior written permission from the instructor.
 Although you will be dropped from the class roster, you will still need to officially drop the class yourself in order to avoid payment and a possible “F” grade.

-If you are not on the waitlist, but the instructor is willing to let you add the course, the instructor must first confirm with the Undergraduate Programs Office that you are eligible to be in the class.
+If you are not on the waitlist, but the instructor is willing to let you add the course, the instructor must first confirm with Undergraduate Career and Academic Services that you are eligible to be in the class.

 How to add your name to the Waitlist:

 - Select “Student Services & Financial Aid” Tab

 - Select “Registration” Option (you may need to confirm your address before continuing)

 - Select “Add/Drop Classes”

 - Type-in the CRN number in the add/drop box at the bottom of the page.
 Then select – “Submit Changes” in the bottom left corner of the page.